 In supplying CNG skids, emissions are produced from diesel used for transport as well as the electricity from the grid used for operations at our office and production facility.
 In addition to our energy saving drive, to reduce emissions from diesel use, we have continued to optimise travelling routes and parking for our vehicles in our customers' places, helping to reduce the previous daily travel required from our office to customers' places.
 Diesel figures reported include diesel consumed by the vehicle fleet and diesel consumed while vehicle is under maintenance.
-In FY2021, overall diesel oil consumption decreased due to lower usage of our vehicles as compared to FY2020.
+In FY2022, overall diesel oil consumption increased due to higher usage of our vehicles as compared to FY2021.